-At June 30, 2020, the City had \$3,485,620 invested with the North Carolina Capital Management Trust's Cash Portfolio which carried a credit rating of AAAm by Standard and Poor's.
-The City has no policy regarding credit risk.
+At June 30, 2021, the City had \$3,632,020 invested with the North Carolina Capital Management Trust's Cash Portfolio carried a credit rating of AAAm by Standard and Poor's and AAAm-mf by Moody's Investors Service as of June 30, 2021.
+The City has no formal policy regarding credit risk.